The Impact of Retail Store Appearance

 It is the product that makes an impact, not the signage.
 The signage actually gets in the way of the prior example.
 The product also stimulates desire.
 It draws the shopper to the display to look at the variety.

-Make sure in this time of Covid-19, to remove those vendor-supplied fixtures in the middle of your aisles.
+Remove those vendor-supplied fixtures in the middle of your aisles.
 They create bottlenecks for shoppers and can thwart social distancing.

 A great store layout gives the shopper a feeling of wonder, not just the satisfaction of buying.

 That’s why paying particular attention to giving a positive perception of the visual cues customers respond to during this pandemic is essential.
 But the outside appearance of your store has to draw them in first.

 Importance of an attractive storefront